Olatokunbo360/Real-Estate-Agency-APIs/README.md

 Copy code pip install -r requirements.txt

 Once the dependencies are installed, then you can begin checking the files.
+Please follow the instructions and comments in the files for more information on the APIs

+**Contributing**

+Contributions to this project are welcome.
+If you have suggestions for improvements or new analyses, please feel free to open an issue or submit a pull request.

+By [Yusuf Sanni] - [yusufsanni2003@yahoo.co.uk]